Toucan-Org/TMM/README.md

 Please note that there **WILL** be bugs, we are working on it.

 ### Disclaimer
 Currently the program is flagged by some antivirus solutions as a trojan, this is not the case and it is a false positive (definitely something a hacker would say).
 This is a well known issue with Pyinstaller and packaged python executables being incorrectly flagged as malware.
-We submitted this file for analysis to Microsoft and they have deemed it as "Not Malicious" and removed it from their threat database, if this is still flagged as a Trojan for you and you are using Microsoft Defender please see [#16](https://github.com/Loki-Lokster/2KAN/issues/16).
+We submitted this file for analysis to Microsoft and they have deemed it as "Not Malicious" and removed it from their threat database, if this is still flagged as a trojan for you and you are using Microsoft Defender please see [#16](https://github.com/Loki-Lokster/2KAN/issues/16).

 ### Installation:
 1. Download the newest version of `2kan.zip` zip file from our [releases](https://github.com/Loki-Lokster/2KAN/releases) page.
-2. Extract the zip and run `2KAN.exe`.
+2. Extract the zip (if you have Microsoft Defender you can run the `update_defender_definitions.bat` file as an administrator to ensure you have the latest malware definitions from Microsoft) and run `2KAN.exe`.
 3. The application will automatically search common install locations for KSP2.
 If this does not work you can manually select the location using `Browse`.
 Ensure that a valid game version has been detected.
 4. If this is your first time running the application, a dialog box will appear asking you to install SpaceWarp + BepInEx, select `Yes` as these are the modloaders.